DCotterill/halixia-hugo/content/ma/volunteer-your-skills-517.md

 layout: static
 ---

-Learn about volunteering and sharing your skills.
+Find out about volunteering and sharing your skills.

-Learn about changing someone's life or supporting a good cause by volunteering your skills.
+Find out how you can change someone's life or support a good cause by volunteering your skills.

 Skills-based volunteers can make a huge difference to people, as well as, good causes by adding capacity, growing capability and helping them to innovate.